Justification of Red List Category

 Conservation Actions Proposed

 Continue to monitor population trends.
-Continue the recovery plan to achieve two disjunct, self-sustaining populations of 150 individuals comprising 15 breeding pairs.
-Identify further potential release sites in southern New Mexico (Wilbur and Kiff 1980, USFWS 1996, Anon.
-1998).
+Revise the recovery plan using updated population modeling (Bakker et al. 2017) and management information, to determine survivorship and demographic parameters for a self sustaining population of condors.
 Resume release programme in Mexico and establish new release sites in northern California.
 Maintain and increase the productivity of the captive population.
 Continue releases of captive-bred birds.
 Maintain suitable habitat (USFWS 1996, Anon.
 1998).
-Continue supplemental feeding (Walters et al. 2010).
+Continue supplemental feeding as a food source for newly reintroduced birds and to maintain suitable flock behaviors and facilities for population management and maintenance.
 Continue and expand information and education programmes (USFWS 1996, Anon.
 1998, Walters et al. 2010).
-Continue supplying alternative lead-free ammunition to deer hunters.
-Advocate strongly for a ban on lead ammunition and lobby the Fish and Game Commission to ensure legislation is passed.
-Encourage the USFWS to promote the elimination of lead ammunition on land administered by other government agencies.
-Promote parent rearing of offspring (Walters et al. 2010).
+Continue supplying alternative lead-free ammunition to hunters and ranchers.

 117-134 cm.
 Huge and unmistakable.
 Black with white wing-linings and silvery panel on upper secondaries.
 Head naked and orange/red.
 Immatures with black head and underwing mottled dark.
 Soars on horizontal wings with primaries curled up.
 Hints Only likely to be seen near reintroduction sites, but expanding in range, occasionally 70-100 miles from release sites as observed in northern Arizona and southern Utah.